AutopsyTurvy/GameHub-KittyAliceCase/README.md

 ## Site purpose:

 A game purchasing site with competitive prices and smooth functionality.
-An exercise in our design and JavaScript skills.
+You should be able to see a full display of the games on offer, and them add them to a semi functioning cart.
+(Main purpose-- to buy games.)